Graduate Admissions and Aid

 Graduate Certificate in Intersectional Indigeneity, Race, Ethnicity, and Politics

 Applications are reviewed on a rolling basis in accordance with Graduate School guidelines.
 Admitted or enrolled UConn MA or Ph.D. students can earn a graduate certificate by completing four pre-approved related courses in intersectional indigeneity, race, ethnicity, and politics (IIREP).
-Before applying, all interested students must meet with the program coordinator to review the program requirements and to discuss the student's goals.
+Before applying, all interested students must meet with the program coordinator, Fred Lee, to review the program requirements and to discuss the student's goals.
 Before being admitted, interested graduate students must also obtain consent from their advisor.

 Visit the IIREP certificate page for full application requirements.